GuillaumeGermain/CNN/README.md

 # CNN Learning Transfer

 The principle is easy: optimize and accelerate the learning of a model by training specific layers, transfer them to a deeper model and iterate.
 It is also useful when a model is not deep enough to get a satisfying performance.
-You can then build a deeper one, and transfer parameters of the first common layers to partially benefit from the training of the first model.
+You can build a deeper model, and transfer parameters of the first common layers to partially benefit from the training of the first model.

 This is relevant when the compute capacity gets insufficient compared to the needs.
-Cloud GPUS are good but at some point beyond the budget...
+Cloud GPUS are a good solution but you always reach a limit and it is at some point beyond your budget...
-This is also a good opportunity to better understand the building and training of models.

-## Task list
-- [X] cleanup the readme
-- [X] display nice pics of cats/dogs in the readme
-- [X] train these models over a decent number of epochs
-- [X] reduce variance with relevant regularisation
-- [ ] push a model with 3+ conv blocks over 90% val accuracy
-- [ ] add a predict function for one picture after the training
-- [ ] display last used learning rate
+**Standard learning transfer**:
+The usual principle of learning transfer in neural networks is well known: you find an existing model with structure and parameters, let's say VGG16, Inception or MobileNet.
+You adjust the last layer and ajust the output properly to fit your business case, re-initialize the parameters of the modified layers, then retrain the network and get very quickly an effective model.

+**The objective of this project is different.**
+The idea is to use learning transfer to accelerate the learning of an hand-made model.

+So you build a model, train it, and the model accuracy reaches a plateau.
+You train over many epochs, again and again, the training accuracy dance around 80% and the validation accuracy around 70%.
+The model structure is clealy not good enough and you want to make the model deeper.
+If you make it right, it will stabilize at a higher level than the current model.

+So you add a few layers, add a dropout or two just in case, start the training again, and the accuracy starts from 55% and increases progressively, sometime during a few epochs.

+All this takes time.
+You can go much faster by transferring parameters of the first common layers to boost the new model with the training of the previous model.
+It works if you can copy these parameters layer by layer.
+As a result, the new model gets from the start a good accuracy and reaches a new plateau much faster (hopefully higher...), as it does not have to re-learn the basic convolution filters from scratch.

+This saves many training epochs, and translates into time and money.
+This is particularly relevant when the compute capacity gets insufficient compared to your needs, and this will happen sooner that you think.

-## Context
+## Example
-Let's train a dog and cat classifier over 10000 pictures (5000 dogs, 5000 cats).
+To illustrate this approach, let's take a usual case: a dog and cat classifier over 10000 pictures (5000 dogs, 5000 cats).
 8000 are used for training (+ data augmentation) and 2000 for testing.
 Pictures from the [CIFAR10 datasets](https://www.cs.toronto.edu/~kriz/cifar.html)